 Which room will I have?

 This is a tricky question.
-Rooms are assigned by seniority, so that whenever anyone leaves the house, the most senior member has first dibs on the room.
+Rooms are assigned by seniority, so that whenever anyone leaves the house, the most senior member has “first dibs” on the room.
 If the most senior member wants to stay where they are, the second most senior member has the option to move, and so on down the line.
 Therefore, short of convening a house meeting, it is quite difficult to say which room you may have.

-What about all my stuff?
+What about all of my stuff

 Can guests stay in the house?

 Our community is what makes our house special, and we always enjoy meeting friends of residents.
 If visitors wish to stay overnight, we have a dedicated guest room that may be reserved on a first come, first serve basis.
-There’s no charge for guests using that room up to a week, but after that we charge.
+There’s no charge for guests using that room up to a week, but after that we require financial contribution.
 Visitors are also welcome to stay in your room.
 We expect guests to follow the same guidelines for behavior (i.e., no loud noise late at night, cleaning up after oneself, etc.) that we expect of each other, but we’re really a quite welcoming house.